Springjunky/docker-local-build-environment/README.md

   prepareCompose.sh), just create a project in gitlab and click at the  registry tab to show how to login to the project registry and how to tag your images
 * ssh cloning and pushing is at port 2222

+#### gitlab-runner
+The runner is a gitlab-multirunner image with a docker-runner (concurrent=1) , based on [gitlab/gitlab-runner][2]  The docker-compose section has an environment called
+REGISTER_MODE, it can set to KEEP or REFRESH
+* KEEP register at one time a runner and keep it during startups
+* REFRESH at every startup remove all old runners and register one new runner (the pipeline-history ist lost.)

+It takes a long time until gitlab is ready to accept a runner registration, if it fails, increase the REGISTER_TRYS

 #### Jenkins and Gitlab